-From a network perspective, delivering an optimal application experience has never been an easy task.
+Delivering an optimal application experience has never been an easy task from a network perspective.
 Traditional networks have been designed to move packets without caring too much about the applications.

 The Business Need

 Let's imagine that you are a network engineer in a big enterprise that has a traditional WAN architecture.
 One day the company starts streaming a real-time event from a remote branch to the data center and out to the Internet.
 From the company's perspective, this video stream is a business-critical application and must work as optimally as possible.
 Just think for a few seconds about each of these real-world problems.

 - How do you make sure that if the quality of a circuit drops and packet loss appears, the stream is immediately sent over another circuit?

 - What if there is congestion on one of the WAN links.
 How do you make sure that low-priority traffic is automatically moved to lower bandwidth links?

 - What if the stream viewers are mostly on the Internet.
 Maybe it is a better solution to just steer the traffic directly to the Internet from the remote branch.
 How do you do that with traditional WAN?